-Put 2 or 3 small rocks, nuts or other objects inside.
+Put 2 or 3

+small rocks,
-Find a stick the size of the hole.
-If the hole is large, thin down this part of the stick

-Glue the stick to the gourd.

-To make it stronger and better looking, mix white glue and sawdust, fill in here, and after glue dries, sand it smooth.
+Glue the Find a stick the stick to the size of the hole.
+If the hole is gourd. large, thin down this To make it part of stronger and the stick. better looking, mix white glue and sawdust, fill in here, glue here and after glue dries, sand it